Bignum arithmetic notes / 07

 The final canonicalization must also account for the extra high limb t[2*n].
 The REDC candidate is below \(2m\), but it can still be at least \(B^n\) when \(m\) is close to \(B^n\).
 In that case the low n limbs alone may look smaller than m, so the high limb must force selection of the subtracted result.

-The carry propagation loop has a public bound and continues through the extra limb even after carry becomes zero.
+This skeleton uses the same correctness-first carry helper as the schoolbook product.
+The internal P-256 test code specializes the cancellation word to the active low word, because the low word of the P-256 prime is \(B-1\) and therefore \(m'=1\).
 Its safety is part of the REDC invariant: under \(0\le T<mR\), the represented intermediate stays below \(2mR<2R^2\), so no limb beyond t[2*n] is required.
-Production code should make BN_MAX_LIMBS an enforced compile-time or API-level bound.
+Production code should make BN_MAX_LIMBS an enforced compile-time or API-level bound and use fixed public-loop canonicalization instead of value-dependent helper exits.

 Computing m0inv